-Document this Lump Sum item within the SiteManager/ Daily Work Reports / Work Items tab in accordance with the steps listed below.
+A partial payment of a "Lump Sum" pay item is not acceptable.
+Any partial payment for a "Lump Sum" pay item must be made by change order.
+Documentation of this Lump Sum item will be performed within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.

 - a.
-Select the Test Rolling pay item from the list of Contract pay items. - b.
-In the appropriate field, enter either a descriptive location or the station-to-station extents, preferably both. - c.
-In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantities to date does not exceed 1.00 Lump Sum.
+Select the appropriate pay item from the list of Contract pay items. - b.
+In the appropriate field, enter either a descriptive location or the station-tostation extents, preferably both. - c.
+In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantity to date does not exceed 1.00 Lump Sum. - d.
+In the Remarks bubble, document the method used for estimating the percentage of the lump sum item by providing sufficient information, calculations and/or references to specific sections of the standard specification.

-Use the Contract Item Work Report within SiteManager to verify that correct quantities have been placed and paid.
-Payment for this item must equal 1.00 Lump Sum.
-Add link for screen shot of the Report, SSS Database, etc.
+Use the Contract Item Work Report within SiteManager to verify that the correct quantities have been placed and paid.
+The final payment for this item must equal 1.00 Lump Sum.
+Any modification to the amount of payment for a lump sum item must be accomplished by change order.